 To edit file selected in panel go to File(s) > Edit.
 The command by default opens the file in an internal editor.
 You can make the command open the file in any external editor in preferences.
 From submenu File(s) > Edit (alternative) you can open the file in any of configured editors, or even ad hoc editor (Edit With).
 By default the file is also opened in editor when double-clicked1) (this can be changed in preferences).

 You can create new empty file using command File(s) > New > File.
 The command asks for name of the new file and then opens your default editor.
 Note that you can use the command also to open an existing file by typing in its path to avoid need to navigate first to its location.
-You can open multiple files this way by separating their paths with semicolon (
+You can also open an existing file this way, or even multiple files by separating their paths with semicolon (

 To open selected file in an associated application use File(s) > Open.
 This way you do not need to configure external editor for each file type.
 However you will not be able to set an additional options.